 (1992; Potsdam, Germany; ~300 staff; pik-potsdam.de)

 A non-profit organization funded by the Federal Republic of Germany and the Federal State of Brandenburg.
 “PIK” addresses crucial scientific questions in the fields of global change, climate impacts, and sustainable development, with researchers from the natural and social sciences.
-Main methods are systems and scenarios analysis, modelling, computer simulation, and data integration.
-Runs over 100 externally funded projects all over the world.
+The organization’s main methods are systems and scenarios analysis, modelling, computer simulation, and data integration.
+It runs over 100 externally funded projects all over the world.

 - Earth System Analysis: the coupled dynamics of the geosphere, biosphere, and “anthroposphere” under natural and human forcing;

 - Climate Impacts and Vulnerabilities: assessing effects and uncertainties at different levels of global warming (2°C, 3°C, and 4°C);

 - Sustainable Solutions: identifies and evaluates transformation pathways with focus on energy and land use, regulatory regimes, and strategies for global adaptation;